broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 In this example case, the existing pipeline version is `4.2.5`.
 Since our change does not break the pipeline, affect inputs/outputs or cause scientific changes, the guides tell us that this is a patch.
 The new pipeline version will be `4.2.6`.

 #### 3. Make a fork of the WARP repository.
-Since we don't have permissions to make a branch in WARP, we’ll need to make a fork instead.
+Since we don't have permission to make a branch in WARP, we’ll need to make a fork instead.
 To do this, we navigate to [WARP](https://github.com/broadinstitute/warp) and click the fork icon in the GitHub UI.

 ![](fork.png)